 SoundHound AI's customers must have access to wireless telecommunications and/or broadband internet access services in order to use certain of its products and certain of its offerings require substantial capacity to operate effectively.
 In the United States, wireless telecommunications and internet access services are provided by relatively few companies that, depending on the geographic area, have market power over such offerings.
 It is possible that these companies could charge SoundHound AI, its customers, or both fees to guarantee a service amount of capacity, or for quality of wireless telecommunications and broadband internet access services, that could advantage SoundHound AI's competitors by degrading, disrupting, limiting, or otherwise restricting the use of infrastructure required to support SoundHound AI's services.
-These providers likely have the ability to increase SoundHound AI's rates, SoundHound AI's customers' rates, or both for wireless telecommunications and/or broadband internet access services which may increase the cost of SoundHound AI's products and technologies making its products and technologies less competitive or decreasing SoundHound AI's profit margins.
+These providers likely have the ability to increase SoundHound AI's rates, SoundHound AI's customers' rates, or both for wireless telecommunications and/or broadband internet access services which may increase the cost of SoundHound AI's profit margins.